 New York is a safe and easily navigable city by day, but for those who are not so confident, like most cities New York also has companies that run free walking tours , just remember to give your guide a tip for their hard work.
 Free walking tours are a great way to save cash if you are visiting New York on a budget.
 Alternatively you may want to consider jump on one of the famous New York hop-on hop-off buses.

 Many of the cities museums are free on certain days as well, The Museum of Modern Art is free on Fridays between the hours of 16.00 and 22.00 and the 9/11 Memorial Museum is free on Tuesdays between from 17.00 until closing.

 Of course, you are going to want to experience the top attractions, especially if it is your first visit.
 For attractions such as The Top of the Rock and the Empire State Building, buy your tickets before your visit for the best price, Attraction Tickets Direct offer the best competitive price that I have seen as well as offering a ‘skip the line’ feature on many of the top attractions – believe me when I say this can save you hours of time during busy seasons.

 You’ll be spoilt for choice of where to stay in New York, but as we are doing this on a budget I wanted to highlight a fewer of the more cost-efficient options.
 If you are okay with hostels there is The Local Hostel (private rooms available) situated just outside of the main area in Queens but still a short metro ride away from the main attractions.
 Prefer to stay in a hotel?
-Try the Pod 51 for a budget hotel, alternatively, have a look at Air B’n’B. Generally, aside from your flights, your accommodation will be your biggest payout for your trip, but weigh up how much time you will actually be spending in your room, is it worth paying out a lot for somewhere you will be just be sleeping?
+Try the Pod 51 for a budget hotel in New York, alternatively, have a look at Air B’n’B. Generally, aside from your flights, your accommodation will be your biggest payout for your trip, but weigh up how much time you will actually be spending in your room, is it worth paying out a lot for somewhere you will be just be sleeping?